-The analysis of first order statistics provides useful tools to characterize envelope signals regardless of the acquisition system geometry and are therefore extensively used in image quality metrics and tissue characterization.
-A widely used measure of first order statistics in \gls{us} imaging is the ratio of mean to standard deviation of a signal (\gls{ie} the reciprocal of the coefficient of variation), often referred to as \gls{snr}~\cite{Burckhardt_TSU_1978}.
+The analysis of first-order statistics provides useful tools to characterize envelope signals regardless of the acquisition system geometry and are therefore extensively used in image quality metrics and tissue characterization.
+A widely used measure of first-order statistics in \gls{us} imaging is the ratio of mean to standard deviation of a signal (\gls{ie}, the reciprocal of the coefficient of variation), often referred to as \gls{snr}~\cite{Burckhardt_TSU_1978}.
 In the case of a signal following a Rayleigh distribution, it is given by

-This ratio is ideally estimated at a single point in an image by conducting multiple independent realizations and estimating \( \expectedvalue[\rndvaramplitude] \) and \( \variance(\rndvaramplitude) \) using the sample mean and sample variance.
-Assuming a zone of a physical domain composed of a large amount of random diffuse scatterers with constant mean amplitude imaged with a system characterized by a slowly-varying \gls{psf} within such a zone, the resulting speckle patterns will inherit quasi-constant statistical properties.
+This ratio is ideally estimated at a single point in an image by conducting multiple independent realizations and estimating \( \expectedvalue\bracks{\rndvaramplitude} \) and \( \variance\parens{\rndvaramplitude} \) using the sample mean and sample variance.
+Assuming a zone of a physical domain composed of a large amount of random diffuse scatterers with constant mean amplitude imaged with a system characterized by a slowly varying \gls{psf} within such a zone, the resulting speckle patterns will inherit quasi-constant statistical properties.
 Therefore, one can assume a \gls{wss} process within that image zone and estimate the \gls{snr} directly from the samples obtained.
-It should be noted that, in an attempt to reduce speckle \enquote{noise,} one may want to improve the \gls{snr} defined in \cref{eq:rayleigh-snr} by reducing \( \variance(\rndvaramplitude) \).
-Yet, in scenarios where accurate speckle patterns are required (\gls{eg} motion estimation), the goal is to preserve such patterns or to restore them as they may have been altered by imaging artifacts or electric noise.
+It should be noted that, in an attempt to reduce speckle \enquote{noise,} one may want to improve the \gls{snr} defined in \cref{eq:rayleigh-snr} by reducing \( \variance\parens{\rndvaramplitude} \).
+Yet, in scenarios where accurate speckle patterns are required (\gls{eg}, motion estimation), the goal is to preserve such patterns or to restore them as they may have been altered by imaging artifacts or thermal noise.
 The \gls{snr} can thus serve to verify that speckle patterns follow the expected (first order) statistics.